fontanf/packingsolver/README.md

   * Bin packing
   * Bin packing with leftovers
   * Variable-sized bin packing
-* Item types:
-  * With or without rotations
+* With or without item rotations
 * Stacks (precedence constraints on the order in which items are extracted)
-* Bins types:
-  * May contain defects
+* Bins may contain defects
   * Allow or forbid cutting through a defect
 * Two- and three-staged, exact, non-exact, roadef2018 and homogenous patterns
 * First cut vertical, horizontal or any